 I am a huge fan of butternut squash and love adding it into recipes whenever I think it will take it to that next level.
 This hummus is definitely next level with the addition of sweet, creamy butternut squash.

-Traditional hummus is made with chickpeas ( garbanzo beans), tahini ( sesame seed paste) garlic, lemon, olive oil, salt and pepper.
-Simple, yet so tasty.
+Traditional hummus is made with chickpeas ( garbanzo beans), tahini (sesame seed paste) garlic, lemon, olive oil, salt and pepper.
+Whizz it all in a blender or food processor Simple, yet so tasty.

 I cheated a little with this butternut squash hummus recipe and used canned organic butternut squash pureé.
 I think around the holidays when you are crunched for times a few shortcuts here and there in your cooking is a-ok.